CEO Fraud Protection

 Take a holistic approach to CEO fraud prevention

-Comprehensive CEO fraud protection requires a holistic approach which incorporates employee education, strict payment policies and advanced anti-phishing technology.
+Comprehensive CEO fraud protection requires a holistic approach which incorporates employee education, strict payment policies and advanced anti phishing software.
 While the first two are important, they still rely on the weakest link in the security chain: people.

 The best way to prevent CEO fraud from happening at your company is to make sure the fraudulent emails never reach the unsuspecting employees.
 The only way to do that is with phishing technology that also includes spear phishing protection.

 How technology can protect your company from CEO fraud